VelislavKarastoychev/euriklis-message/README.md

  **/
 new message().setColor(color)
 ```
 sets the color of the text which will be shown in the terminal.
-The possible values of the color are 'black', 'red', 'green', 'blue', 'grey', 'violet', 'cyan' and 'yellow'.
+The possible values of the color are 'black', 'red', 'green', 'blue', 'grey', 'violet', 'cyan', 'yellow' and any arbitrary rgb color (typed as string).
 We recommend you to use the more user-friendly methods set_color_red, set_color_cyan and etc...
 For example, let us say that we want to write an info message to the terminal with underlined yellow bold style and the content of the information message to be in cyan color, then we have to write:
 ```js
 import message from '@euriklis/message';